 21 SIS Epidemic Across a Dynamic Network

 In this tutorial, we work through a model of a Susceptible-Infected-Susceptible (SIS) epidemic.
-One example of an SIS disease would be a bacterial sexually transmitted infection such as Gonorrhea, in which persons may acquire infection from sexual contact with an infected partner, and then recover from infection either through natural clearance or through antibiotic treatment.
+One example of an SIS disease would be a bacterial sexually transmitted infection such as Gonorrhea, in which individuals may acquire infection from sexual contact with an infected partner, and then recover from infection either through natural clearance or through antibiotic treatment.

 We will use a simplifying assumption of a closed population, in which there are no entries or exits from the network; this may be justified by the short time span over which the epidemic will be simulated.